oasisprotocol/old-docs/src/tutorials/deploy-solidity.md

 ### Truffle Configuration File

 The configuration file is typically called `truffle.js` or `truffle-config.js`.
 You will add the Truffle HDWallet Provider, a Hierarchical Deterministic (HD) Wallet that uses a mnemonic to extract your keys.
-Take the mnemonic you saved earlier from running oasis-chain and input it here.
+Take the mnemonic you saved earlier from running `oasis chain` and input it here.

 ```js
 const HDWalletProvider = require("truffle-hdwallet-provider");